peakschris/build_zip_go/README.md

 This has been ported to Go with help from GitHub Copilot.
 I don't know Go.
 Errors are likely.
 No warranties are given.
 It seems to be working

 #### Limitations
-Go's compress library only support 'Deflate' compression OOTB, so this is the only method supported.
+Go's zip library only supports 'Deflate' compression OOTB, so this is the only method supported.
 Only tested on Windows so far.
 This is a port of release 0.9.1 of rules_pkg, now some months behind latest.

 #### Usage
 To use, load zip.bzl from this repository instead of from rules_pkg.